jtanaeki/PubHub/README.md

 ### Setting up the Database
 Please read [*Java Development Environment Setup*](Java%20Development%20Environment%20Setup.pdf) to see how to set up PostgreSQL.
 Follow the instructions in the *Installing a Database (PostgreSQL)* section.
 Create [these tables](https://github.com/jtanaeki/PubHub#tables-in-database) in the database and fill in random values.

+## Functionalities
+- The customer should be able to see a list of books, which includes the isbn number, title, author, publish date, and price
+- The customer should be able to download any book(s) from the list of published books and update the title, author, and/or price of any book(s)
+- The customer should be able to type in the text box and search for books from the list by any category
+- The author should be able to upload a PDF version of their book and publish it, adding it to the list of published books

 ## Interface
 ### Home Page
 ![image](https://user-images.githubusercontent.com/55217672/120939717-49a18800-c6e7-11eb-8b69-323a662a99c8.png)